AvenirEnigme/introduction-to-github/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Introduction to GitHub
+# New to Github and discover digital humanity

-_Get started using GitHub in less than an hour._
+_some Basics for Githubs._

 <!--
   <<< Author notes: Start of the course >>>